 2014 March - Parliament narrowly approves a big reform package that will open more retail sectors to competition, part of a deal between Greece and its international lenders.

 2014 April - Eurozone finance ministers say they'll release more than eight billion euros of further bailout funds to Greece.

 Greece raises nearly four billion dollars from world financial markets in its first sale of long-term government bonds for four years, in a move seen as an important step in the country's economic recovery.

 Left in power

 2014 May - Anti-austerity, radical leftist Syriza coalition wins European election with 26.6% of the vote.

-2014 December - Parliament's failure to elect a new president sparks a political crisis.
-Early parliamentary elections set for 25 January 2015.
+2014 December - Parliament's failure to elect a new president sparks a political crisis and prompts early elections.